pushpkgp/BookMyShow/README.md

 * On selecting a show time from the multiplex card, the system should display seating layout for booking the tickets.

 ### Non Functional Requirements
+#### Highly Available & Fault Tolerant
+* System should be availabl all the time.
+*
+#### Scalable
+* System should be able to handle concurrent views and bookings.

+#### Authentication & Authorization
+* User authentication and autoerization should be delegated to different server.

 ## Design Considerations